Summer Teams Enterprise Programme 2025

 How do I apply?

 Please fill out the STEP Application Form.
 Before proceeding to the application form, please ensure that you've carefully read the descriptions for all the projects below, as you'll be asked to indicate your first and second preference.
 The deadline for applications is 23:59 BST on Monday 5th May 2025 (so you also have the entirety of 5th May).
-Applications will open Tuesday, 15th April 2025.
+Applications are now open.

 FAQ's